-Field work has led to rediscoveries of species thought to be extinct.
+Field work by members of the Partnership has led to rediscoveries of species thought to be extinct.
 This was the case with the Showy Violet in South Australia (Viola betonicifolia ssp betonicifolia)

 Photo: South Australian Seed Conservation Centre

-The new seed collections will become an insurance policy safeguarding Australia’s native flora, provide a resource to build knowledge and understanding about Australian flora and can be used to propagate plants and re-establish populations if needed in the future.
+The new seed collections will become an insurance policy for Australia’s native plants by providing a resource to build knowledge and understanding about Australian flora, which can be used to propagate plants and re-establish wild populations if needed in the future.